 Most of us aware that Silk is popularly known as the “Queen of Fibres.
 But do you wonder why is it so expensive?
-Do you also wonder what's the difference between Raw Silk, Natural silk & Wild Silk?
+Do you also wonder what's the difference between Raw Silk fabric, Natural silk & Wild Silk?

-Today, manmade silk are also available in the market which is produced synthetically.
+Today, due to the uses of silk & its increasing demand, manmade silk are also available in the market which is produced synthetically.
 Artificial Silk may be cheaper than natural silk but the latter is superior in myriads of way. let's find out what makes natural silk so much better and about its multiple varieties.

 The natural silk fibre is obtained from silk cocoons produced by the larvae of certain insects like silkworms.
-Farming or cultivation of silkworms for the production of silk is called sericulture.
+Farming or cultivation of silkworms for the production of natural silks is called sericulture.

-India is the only country known for its wide variety of natural silk.
+India is the only country known for its wide variety of natural silks.
 These can be widely classified as-

 Cultivated Silk – These are cultivated in a specified condition controlled by humans.
-Hence, the resulting fibre is of long length, smooth, more lustrous and white in colour. e.g. Pure Mulberry Silk
+Hence, the resulting fibre is of long length, smooth, more lustrous and white in colour, (silk characteristics that most associate silk with). e.g. Pure Mulberry Silk

 Wild Silk – Here, the silkworms live semi-autonomously in forests and they are able to find their own food e.g. Tussar fabric.
 Hence, the resulting fibres are irregular, less lustrous and come in varied shades like brown, beige and gold.

 There also exits Ahimsa Silk which can be both cultivated or wild variety.
 In the ahimsa silk process, the silkworms are allowed to hatch out of the cocoons to complete their metamorphosis into the moth stage.
 The remnants are the now empty broken cocoon.
 Hence, the resulting fibres are shorter in length and it is spun.
-Eg- Eri silk fabric
+Eg- Eri silk fabric, Ketya Peace Silk, Matka Peace Silk.

 Raw Silk is simply every natural silk in the raw stage before the process of "degumming".
 The natural silk strand in this stage consists of two triangular silk filaments (fibroin) covered by a protein layer which is called sericin.
 The presence of sericin makes the raw silk uneven and gives a coarse handle.
 Hence, it is processed to remove the sericin.
-This not only helps with the texture but also helps to improve the dye uptake capability and lustre.
 The process of removing the sericin from raw silk is called Degumming.
 It is also known as silk scouring.
-There are various ways to degum silk like using soap, boiling water, enzyme, alkalines, acids etc.
+There are various ways to degum silk-like using soap, boiling water, enzyme, alkalines, acids etc. This not only helps with the texture but also helps to improve the dye uptake capability and lustre.

 Silk has reigned supreme in the family of fibres.

 Natural silk clothing is very popular for festive and luxurious wear.
-Silk ball gown, prom dresses etc are the perfect choices for special occasions.
+Silk ball gowns, prom dresses etc are the perfect choices for special occasions.

 A variety of silk can be seen used today in the apparel industry depending on the silhouettes.
 For flowy dresses or scarfs or kimono shrugs, the silky mulberry is preferred whereas, for a structured silhouette like a jacket, Tussar is chosen.